 Make the Most of a Small Legal Budget

-The Altman Weil chief legal officer survey shows a number of activities that Legal Departments have pursued for better budget management.
+The Altman Weil chief legal officer survey shows a number of activities that in-house Legal Departments have pursued for better budget management.
 When broken down by size, there’s a sizeable gulf between smaller teams and large teams:

-On a related note, more than half (56.9 percent) of small Legal Departments said they did not feel they had enough buying power to negotiate effectively with their law firms; only a third of large teams felt the same.
+On a related note, more than half (56.9 percent) of small in-house Legal Departments said they did not feel they had enough buying power to negotiate effectively with their law firms.
+Only a third of large legal teams felt the same.

 As for buying power, don’t underestimate your leverage.
 In Altman Weil’s latest edition of Law Firms in Transition, 95.8 percent of managing partners said they believe that increased price competition will be a permanent trend in the marketplace.
 Law firms expect to compete on price.
 As the ACC states in Unless You Ask, an invaluable guide to outside counsel negotiations, “You are the urgency driver… You may not get everything you ask for.
 But unless you ask, you are almost guaranteed to get none of it.

 To learn more about Xakia's spend management solution for legal departments, speak to the team today for a free demo.
 It takes only minutes to implement these and other time and cost saving steps - with an immediate return on investment!